 The NHSCFA has released the Government Functional Standard 013 Counter Fraud ('the Functional Standard') as a suite of requirements to countering fraud across the NHS.
-The Functional Standard will replace the old standards used by the NHSCFA and became effective from 1 April 2021.
+The Functional Standard became effective from 1 April 2021.
 To meet the Trust's objectives and to demonstrate its commitment to taking all necessary steps to counter fraud, bribery and corruption, the Functional Standard has been adopted by the Trust.